s-sohani/knowledge/Kuber/Objects/CONTROLLER.md

 ## DaemonSets
 Running exactly one pod on each node.
-Pod to run on each and every node in the cluster
+Pod to run on each and every node in the cluster.
+- A DaemonSet doesn’t have any notion of a desired replica count.
+It doesn’t need it because its job is to ensure that a pod matching its pod selector is running on each node.
+- You’ve already used node selectors to deploy a pod onto specific nodes.